UAE to consider ‘clemency’ in case of convicted Briton

-LONDON (AP) - The ambassador of the United Arab Emirates in London says his government is studying whether to grant clemency to a convicted British academic sentenced to life in prison for espionage.
+LONDON (AP) - The ambassador of the United Arab Emirates in London said Friday his government is studying whether to grant clemency to a convicted British academic sentenced to life in prison for espionage.

-He says the espionage case against the 31-year-old Hedges “was an extremely serious case” and that he had been convicted based on “compelling evidence” after a full and fair judicial process.
+He said the espionage case against the 31-year-old Hedges “was an extremely serious case” and that he had been convicted based on “compelling evidence” after a full and fair judicial process.

+“The crimes Mr. Hedges was accused of are extremely serious.
+For the UAE, like all countries, protecting our national security must be our first priority,” he said.

+The ambassador denied claims that Hedges received only a brief court hearing before being convicted on very serious charges and said the British academic had proper legal representation in court.

-The ambassador says he has met with British officials to discuss the case, which has threatened close ties between the two countries.
+The ambassador says he has met with British officials to discuss the case, which has threatened close ties between the two friendly countries.

 Hedges is a Ph.D. student who was arrested May 5 at Dubai Airport after a research trip to the UAE.